rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Affordable Results at a Fraction of Big Agency or Company Costs

-You’ll get what actually matters: a fast, mobile‑friendly site with clear call and text buttons.
+You’ll get what actually matters: a fast, mobile‑friendly website with clear call and text buttons.
 No big upfront fees—just simple monthly pricing and direct support.

 ## Let’s Build Something Great for Your Business